kuritkaj/codewinder/README.md

 - SUPABASE_API_KEY - which can be found [here](https://app.supabase.io/).

 Stack:

 * without the Bing Search key, the search will use the Web Browser tool for searches, which is less efficient.
-* without the Supabase key, in-memory vectorstore is used to store memories in a local directory named .cache.
+* without the Supabase key, in-memory vectorstore is used and memories are not persisted between requests.
 * the Zapier NLA key is amazing! read more here: https://blog.langchain.dev/langchain-zapier-nla/

 ### Running the Server